 Born in Bristol in 1954, Fr.
 Chrysostom was brought to his Mother’s home, Ireland, to be baptized Charles Leonard at the age of two months.
 Raised in an Anglican family, his parents, Charles and Pat, ran a pub in Bristol and then, in Clevedon, Somerset.
 In 1973, he began studying Theology at Bristol University.
 Graduating in 1976, he trained for the Anglican ordained ministry at Ripon College, Cuddesdon (Oxford).
 In 1978 he married Mo (Maureen), a teacher, soon after his ordination.
 For sixteen years he served as an Anglican minister in Swindon, Bristol and Cornwall.
-It was in Cornwall that their daughter, Eleanor, was born.
+Their daughter, Eleanor, who was born in Cornwall, is a police detective with Devon and Cornwall Police.

 It was whilst in Cornwall Father's long-standing interest in Orthodox Christianity had time to develop.
 Finding time for study, especially in the areas of Liturgy and Church History, he was increasingly convinced of the rightness of Orthodoxy and that, correspondingly, the whole western Christian tradition was, in varying degrees, evidently heterodox.
 As for Anglicanism itself, there was much in its history that might be admired but it was clearly losing its intellectual and moral power.
 From the Nineteen-Eighties, liberalism in particular was the driving force of the Church of England and with the advent of "women-priests" in 1994 the break was inevitable.